Salehkm/InventoryApp/README.md

 # InventoryApp
 Android app to track your items

+I have used SQLite Library to cannect the database with the app